-- 5) Rotate the flex knob out (counterclockwise) three full turns. - 6) Check lever arm play, there should be between 1⁄2 to 1⁄4 inch of free play in the lever and no gas flow. - 7) Depress the lever arm several times, ensure a good flow and confirm the lever play does not change.
+- 5) Rotate the flex knob out (counterclockwise) three full turns. - 6) Check lever arm play, there should be about 1⁄4 inch of free play in the lever and no gas flow. - 7) Depress the lever arm several times, ensure a good flow and confirm the lever play does not change.